Savvythelegend/PGDocs/docs/security.md

 a dedicated `ServiceAccount` created by the operator that shares the same PostgreSQL `Cluster` resource name.

-!!!
-Important
+:::important
-    The operand can only access a specific and limited subset of resources through the API server.
+The operand can only access a specific and limited subset of resources
+    through the API server.
 A service account is the [recommended way to access the API server from within a Pod](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/).